pkp/plagiarism/README.md

 ## Overview

-This plugin permits automatic submission of uploaded manuscripts to the iThenticate service for plagiarism checking.
+This plugin permits automatic submission of uploaded manuscripts to the [iThenticate service](http://www.ithenticate.com/) for plagiarism checking.
 1. You need an account of ithenticate.com (costs involved)
    * paid via Crossref Similarity Check
    * or, paid directly to iThenticate
 2. Install the plugin via the Plugin Gallery in the Dashboard
 3. Configure the plugin (see below)
    * Enable the plugin via config.inc.php or in a specific journal/press/preprint context
    * Configure the plugin with the username and password you get from ithenticate.com
 4. The author logs in and makes a submission
    * The submission files will be sent to iThenticate in Step 4 of the submission process
 5. The Editor logs in to ithenticate.com to see the submission
    * The submission will be found in a folder named by the Submission ID
+   * Click to see the report

+Watch [the demo](https://www.ithenticate.com/demo) to know more about the features of iThenticate.

 ## Configuration